 (That’s right.
 Google isn’t a part of the solution here.
 But then again, it’s made of users.)

-Furthermore, if you care about spreading your message to a single age group (such as millennials), how about spreading it to a half of the humanity?
-According to a University of Michigan study, more than a half of all the U.S. citizens with a driving license are women.
+Furthermore, if you care about spreading your message to a single age group (such as Millennials), how about spreading it to more than a half of human race?
+According to a University of Michigan study, more than half of all the U.S. citizens with a driving license are women.
 And this research was done 5 years ago.
-It’s also worth noting that a trend for woman to drive less than men is also changing.
+It’s also worth noting that the trend for women to drive less than men is also changing.

 Going into some more stats… A whopping 54% of women that participated in the “Women Drivers” research, in December 2016, said they went to only one car dealer to buy a vehicle.